mami-project/draft-kt-plus-protocol/draft-kt-plus-protocol.md

 ## Six-byte Sender to Path signals

 - 0x18: reserved
 - 0x19: Timestamp.
-Six bytes of value.
-(Define how this works)
+Six bytes of value; should include deltas as in section 4.1.2 of {{IPIM}}.
 - 0x1a: reserved
 - 0x1b: reserved
 - 0x1c: reserved